Wondering how to host a virtual event but don’t know how to go about it?

 - Online (Digital) Space: is something connected to, served by, or available through a system and especially a computer or telecommunications system (such as the internet).

-That said, we’ll go with online space for the purpose of this post.
+That said, we’ll go with virtual space for the purpose of this post.

-The online space has always existed.
-But technology has now made it widely accessible and the pandemic intensified our uptake of it.
+The virtual space has always existed but technology and the pandemic made it widely accessible and intensified our uptake of it.

 The popular social network apps in Kenya are: TikTok, Instagram, Twitter, Youtube, and Facebook.
 For meetings, ZOOM or GoToMeeting are mainstays.